S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
 I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
 I am currently a Software Engineer at <a href="https://apurba.com.bd/" target="_blank">Apurba Technologies Ltd.</a>.
 I also worked as a Lecturer (Contractual) at United International University, having a blend of both the industry and academia.
 I research mainly on multimodal deep learning and how we can represent and learn multimodal data to create more robust expert systems.

-Besides, I can build web, mobile, and dApps utilizing the microservices architecture for my work.
-In addition, I can use machine/deep learning models to build expert systems.
+I can use machine/deep learning models to build expert systems.
 My AI/ML expertise is strongly complemented by software engineering/development.
+I can also build web, mobile, and dApps.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.